adobe/aio-cli-plugin-cloudmanager/README.md

   NAME  the name to create

 OPTIONS
-  -c, --cidr=cidr              (required) a CIDR block -p, --programId=programId    the programId. if not specified, defaults to 'cloudmanager_programid' config value -r, --passphrase=passphrase  the passphrase for the private key
+  -c, --cidr=cidr                  (required) a CIDR block -p, --programId=programId        the programId. if not specified, defaults to 'cloudmanager_programid' config value --imsContextName=imsContextName  the alternate IMS context name to use instead of aio-cli-plugin-cloudmanager
 ```

 _See code: [src/commands/cloudmanager/ip-allowlist/create.js](https://github.com/adobe/aio-cli-plugin-cloudmanager/blob/0.19.0/src/commands/cloudmanager/ip-allowlist/create.js)_